3 Ways to Overcome the Financial Empathy Gap in Your Marriage

 Money matters are one of the top causes of disagreements among couples.
 And that, in itself, makes it necessary to mind our money in our marriage.

-The Empathy Gap
+The Financial Empathy Gap

 Our emotions play a significant role in our financial decision-making.
-Many argue much more so than our financial knowledge.
-The gap in our inability to correctly identify how our emotions impact our behavior is the empathy gap.
+Many argue that much more so than our financial knowledge.
+The gap in our inability to correctly identify how our emotions impact our behavior is the financial empathy gap.

 And it is THIS issue that can be the root of marital disputes about money.

-The empathy gap also makes us less likely to understand the behavior of spouses in different emotional states.
+The financial empathy gap also makes us less likely to understand the behavior of spouses in different emotional states.

 Let me explain.

-How the empathy gap works
+How the financial empathy gap works

 When you agreed on a spending plan, you were thinking rationally, free of emotion.
 When your partner overspent, she was overwhelmed with emotion.
-She was with her best friends from college, a few of which she hadn't seen in years.
+She was with her best friends from college, a few of whom she hadn't seen in years.
 Why?
 One of them had just lost her husband.
 The furthest thing from her mind was a spreadsheet.

 We're human beings, not Excel spreadsheets.
 So keep that in mind when approaching your spouse about her spending decisions.